Statistikk innhold

 Compulsory mental health care and Compulsory care was introduced in January 2002 as new special sanctions for persons considered unaccountable for their acts.
 People who are considered psychotic or unconscious can be sentenced to compulsory mental health care and people considered severely mentally retarded can be sentenced to compulsory care.
 The sentenced person is left to the healthcare system.
 There is no time limit, but the person should be released if there no longer is danger of relapse.

-Youth sentence was introduced in July 2014 as a new type of penal sanction for offenders under 18 years old.
+Youth sentence (specified as at separate type in the statistics from the statistical year 2019) was introduced in July 2014 as a new type of penal sanction for offenders under 18 years old.
 Youth sentence can be given by a court as an alternative to unconditional imprisonment when a juvenile has committed serious or repeated offences.
 The court sets a time of implementation and a subsidiary prison sentence, but the exact content of the punishment is decided by a meeting at the Meditation Service.

 Other sanction